 Food Services Establishments shall implement Best Management Practices in their operation to minimize the discharge of FOG to the sewer system.
 Detailed requirements for Best Management Practices shall be specified in the permit.
-This may include kitchen practices and employee training that are essential in minimizing FOG discharge.
+This may include kitchen practices and employee training that areemployee training that is essential in minimizing FOG discharge.